The Top Ten Scariest Horror Movie VHS Covers

 Empire Pictures

 If you took even a cursory glance at the horror section of a video store in the ‘80s or early ‘90s, you remember this one.
 Just when you thought it was safe to go to the bathroom!
+This is easily the most memorable horror movie VHS covers I’ve seen.

 Ghoulies became a surprise hit on the video market and spawned three sequels.
 It features unconvincing acting, poor production values, and cheap puppets.
 The only explanation for its commercial success is that people were intrigued by the little green monster popping out of the toilet bowl.

 Ghoulies is mostly about a satanic cult.
 Sadly, the ghoulies themselves are given relatively little screen time.
-They don’t even get to bite anybody in the ass.
+They don’t even get to bite anybody in the ass!

 Similar Posts